Enigmatis/polaris-united/packages/polaris-graphql-logger/README.md

 #### PolarisGraphQLLogger

-This class is the official graphql logger that polaris offers. it extends the `GraphQLLogger` interface explained above and supports the logging levels that mentioned above, the same as `GraphQLLogger`.
+This class gives you the ability to send PolarisGraphQLContext and PolarisLogProperties and have it build a log according to the standard way.